open-cloud/open-cloud.github.io.old/devguide_addview.md

 Directory `views/ngXosLib` contains a collection of tools for implementing an XOS View as an Angular Single Page Application (SPA).
-In the following description, we assume XOS is running on your development system and respondin at `localhost:9999`.
+In the following description, we assume XOS is running on your development system and responding at `xos.dev:9999` and `nodeJs` is installed.
 The `xos/configurations/frontend` is normally sufficient for GUI development.